Exploring the CCNA Score Report: What's Behind the Numbers?

 I create these histograms for each exam topic to visualize the distribution of scores, including passed and failed reports.
 These histograms will help us understand the spread of scores and the differences between passed and failed scores.

-We can see that the approximate "passing mark" of CCNA is around 62%.
+We can see that the approximate "passing mark" of CCNA is around 61%.
 Above this score, there is no failure.
-On the other hand, it is worth noting that the weighted score is not the same as the real score.
-The data in the figure above illustrates this problem well: the weighted scores of a small number of people who passed the exam are even lower than those who failed the exam!
+Many candidates who didn't pass the exam were quite close to the passing threshold.
+Conversely, the distribution of scores for passing candidates is more spread out, forming a bell-shaped curve.
+This indicates a significant range in performance among those who pass, from those just meeting the requirements to those who truly excel.On the other hand, it is worth noting that the weighted score is not the same as the real score.
+The weighted score merely reflects comprehensive topic mastery and should not be used as the definitive passing criterion. .
+The data in the figure above illustrates this problem well: the weighted scores of a small number of people who passed the exam are even lower than those who failed the exam.
+This occurs because exam designers assign differential weight values to questions.
+Thus, even with a lower overall weighted score, candidates can achieve better actual scores by correctly answering questions with higher weight values!

 Topic Average Scores